anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- eight.dnom
-	- zero.dnom
-	- four.dnom
-	- daggersuperior
-	- hookabovecomb.case
-	- gravecomb.asc
-	- six.numr
+	- NULL
 	- zero.numr
-	- NULL
 	- uni17D2179A.narrow.BRACKET.108
+	- eight.numr
+	- five.numr
+	- two.dnom
+	- three.numr
+	- three.dnom
+	- seven.dnom
+	- seven.numr
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.